 Roger’s skill and thirst for trying new things, with help from a passionate team of talented brewers, brought life to a series of excellent beers that have since become permanent fixtures.
 The likes of Proper Job IPA, korev lager, and Mena Dhu stout continue to be enjoyed far and wide.

 The company acquired Bath Ales in 2016, and quickly invested in Hare Brewery – a £7 million state-of-the-art production site that opened in 2018.
 Bath’s award-winning range of beers includes Gem amber ale, Lansdown IPA, and Wild Hare gluten-free pale ale.

 St Austell’s Small Batch Brewery opened the same year.
 Forming the centrepiece of the Visitor Centre in the Brewery’s Cornish heartland, the Small Batch Brewery has been the source of unique and innovative limited-edition beers ever since.
 Read more about the Small Batch Brewery here.

 Where we are today

 Roger Ryman sadly passed away in 2020, following a brave battle with cancer.
 Georgina Young, his long-time friend and then Head Brewer at Bath Ales, took up the reins the same year.
-Boasting a glittered career of her own, Georgina’s appointment was a natural fit and she has steered the company to continued successes ever since.
+Boasting a glittered career of her own, Georgina’s appointment was a natural fit and she has steered the company to continued success ever since.
 Meet our Brewing team here.

 Hester’s influence spearheaded the ever-growing hospitality arm of the business.
 Today, we have a portfolio of more than 190 pubs, inns, and hotels across the West Country.
 We take great pride in our food offering, something that has recently been significantly reimagined.